 - ICH-GCP and good clinical practice

-*All prices are inclusive of VAT – if you require a VAT invoice please email email@example.com once you have your booking confirmation.
+*If you require an invoice please email firstname.lastname@example.org once you have your booking confirmation

 The 2023 cohort registration dates for Q-IAOCR Internationally Qualified Clinical Research Site Manager are below: